 However, it’s understandable why millions of people plan a trip to South Africa each year.
 From some of the biggest land animals, like elephants and rhinos, to insects, birds, and reptiles, South Africa boasts some of the most impressive biodiversity in the world.

 One plus of South Africa offering a wide variety of safari experiences is that travelers can find budget-friendly options while still having an unforgettable safari experience.
-In this article, we will break down South Africa safari cost from one-day adventures to overnight stays.
+In this article, we will break down South African safari costs from one-day adventures to overnight stays.

 What Affects the South Africa Safari Cost